See how your CPL compares. Explore lead generation cost benchmarks by industry, region, and campaign type

 Detailed observation of presented data

+The headline: Education cost-per-lead (CPL) across all countries ran materially below the global advertising benchmark, with clear month-to-month momentum and a few pronounced spikes.
 This analysis is based on $3B worth of advertising data from our dataset, which provides strong directional benchmarks.
-This analysis explores ad performance trends for Education in India compared to the global benchmark.
+This analysis explores ad performance trends for Education in All countries available compared to the global benchmark.

 Insights & analysis of Facebook advertising costs

 Facebook advertising costs vary based on many factors including industry, target audience, ad placement, and campaign objectives.
 In the Education industry, Facebook ad costs can be moderate, with higher costs for professional and specialized courses.
-For campaigns targeting India, advertisers should consider local market factors and user behavior.
+Geographic targeting affects ad costs based on market competition and user engagement in different regions.
 Different campaign objectives lead to varying costs based on how Facebook optimizes for your specific goals.
 The data shown represents median values across multiple campaigns, and individual results may vary based on ad quality, audience targeting, and campaign optimization.

 We use the median CTR because the underlying distribution of click-through rates is highly skewed, with a small share of campaigns achieving extremely high CTRs.
 These outliers can inflate a simple average, making it less representative of what most advertisers actually experience.
 By using the median—which sits at the midpoint of all campaigns—we provide a more rigorous and realistic benchmark that reflects the true underlying data model and helps you set attainable performance expectations.